 Utah Valley University Capitol Reef Research Facility is located in south-central Utah in the heart of red rock country in the remote Capitol Reef National Park.
 Miles away from the central power grid, the only option for this place-based learning center and scholarly research facility was to go off the grid when it was built in 2009.
 High-quality storage is necessary when operating off the grid and we congratulate Utah Valley University for upgrading to the super-high performance Blue Ion energy storage!

 From Lead-Acid Batteries to Clean Blue Ion Batteries

 The university chose a trusted local installer, Gardner Energy, to install a 14 KW solar array and a 130 kWh lead acid battery system in 2009.
 The lead-acid battery system was oversized by 80% in order to protect the batteries from failing.
 Oversizing the lead acid battery system enabled it to last almost 8 years, but even with the required regular maintenance, lead-acid batteries require replacement frequently.
 The lead acid battery system leaked and caused significant damage to the floor and wall.
 When it came time for a replacement, Gardner Energy wanted a safer, lower maintenance battery option.

 |Storage||72 kWh of Blue Ion|

 |System||DC Coupled off-grid|

 Gardner Energy was very excited to install the Blue Ion system for Utah Valley University.
-Not only did it remove the need to deal with hazardous acid, they were also able to drop the necessary storage size by 80%, saving the University money, space and maintenance costs.
-The Blue Ion 2.0’s remarkably simple installation process took the team - from back of the truck to ready to power up - one hour for all 5 enclosures!
+Not only did it remove the need to deal with hazardous acid, they were also able to drop the necessary storage size by 80%, saving the University money, space, and maintenance costs.
+The Blue Ion 2.0’s remarkably simple installation process took the team – from the back of the truck to ready to power up – one hour for all 5 enclosures!
 The Blue Ion system will continue to save the University money over the 21 year lifetime with no need for maintenance.